sifis-home/ace-ucs/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+This is a Mavenized Java project.
+You should be able to compile an run this classes if you manage to figure out how Maven works (and boy do the Maven fanboys they make that hard with their crappy manuals).

 ### What is this repository for? ###

-* This is a Java library for the functions necessary to run a client, resource server or authorization server as specified in draft-ietf-ace-oauth-authz.
+* This is a Java library for the functions necessary to run a client, resource server, and authorization server as specified in draft-ietf-ace-oauth-authz.
+  It currently does not include network functionality, since it tries to be protocol agnostic.
+However as this work progesses at least support for CoAP will be added.
-* early_alpha
+* Version: early_alpha

 ### How do I get set up? ###

-* Summary of set up
-* Configuration
-* Dependencies
+* Just clone the repo, do the Mavne fu and you are good to go
+* Configuration: None needed to test.
+To run in production you need to configure like everything, starting with your resource servers (out of scope here), the access control policies for the authorization server (KissPDP has a demo format in JSON, check the test resources), the discovery of AS (out of scope again).
+If you don't know where to start you probably shouldn't use this in production settings.
+* Dependencies: Lots, check the .pom file
-* Database configuration
+* Database configuration:  TBD
-* How to run tests
+* How to run tests: Run the class files in the src/test folders
-* Deployment instructions
+* Deployment instructions: Depends ...
+TBD

 ### Contribution guidelines ###

-* Writing tests
+* Writing tests: Yes please!
-* Code review
+* Code review: Yes please!
-* Other guidelines
+* Other guidelines: Follow the java coding style guidelines, don't add new depenencies.

 ### Who do I talk to? ###